openshift/origin/UPGRADE.md

   no longer be supported in Origin 1.1.
 After that, a warning will be printed on startup if it is set to true.

 1. The `/ns/namespace-name/subjectaccessreview` endpoint is deprecated, use `/subjectaccessreview` (with the `namespace` field set) or `/ns/namespace-name/localsubjectaccessreview`.
-In Origin 1.y / OSE 3.y, support for `/ns/namespace-name/subjectaccessreview` wil be removed.
+In Origin 1.y / OSE 3.y, support for `/ns/namespace-name/subjectaccessreview` will be removed.
 At that time, the openshift docker registry image must be upgraded in order to continue functioning.

 1. The `deploymentConfig.rollingParams.updatePercent` field is deprecated in